dashingsoft/pyarmor/docs/man.rst

---bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --enable-suffix <0,1>           Generate the runtime package with unique name --with-license FILENAME         Use this license file, special value `outer` means no license
+--bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --enable-suffix <0,1>           Generate the runtime package with unique name --with-license FILENAME         Use this license file, special value `outer` means no license --mixin NAME                    Available mixin `str`, used to obfuscate string value

 **DESCRIPTION**